 Materials Science (M.S., Ph.D.)

-Jointly offered by the College of Agriculture, Health, and Natural Resources, College of Liberal Arts and Sciences, School of Engineering, School of Pharmacy, and UConn Health.
+Jointly offered by the College of Agriculture, Health, and Natural Resources, College of Liberal Arts and Sciences, College of Engineering, School of Pharmacy, and UConn Health.

 The Institute of Materials Science offers programs leading to Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees in the area of Material Science.
 All programs include training in synthesis, characterization, and applications of materials, and give students sufficient flexibility to pursue their special interests as well as time to take courses in other departments at the University of Connecticut.